 (c).
-Derivatives and Other Similar Investments (continued)
+Derivatives and Other Similar Investments

-Short Sales - The Unit Investment Trusts (UIT) may sell a security they do not own in anticipation of a decline in the fair value of that security.
-Short sales may increase the risk of loss to the UIT when the price of a security underlying the short sale increases and the UIT is subject to a higher cost to purchase the security in order to cover the position.
+Short Sales - The commingled funds may sell a security they do not own in anticipation of a decline in the fair value of that security.
+Short sales may increase the risk of loss to the commingled fund when the price of a security underlying the short sale increases and the commingled fund is subject to a higher cost to purchase the security in order to cover the position.